PhD Symposium - Navigating your PhD study: turning over the leaf

 Preparation for the symposium:

-Also, as part of the preparations for the symposium, you must read the literature listed and get acquainted with the online resources provided below.
+To prepare for the symposium, you must:Read the literature listed, get acquainted with the online resources and perform the exercises.

 Inspirations for Day 1: Managing your supervisor: